pohepie/pohepie/faq.md

   - Where are you from?
 Bulgaria.
   - When did you start speedrunning/streaming?
 End of 2023.
   - When are you streaming [instert game]?
 I have a ``!plan`` on what games I will stream.
-  - What games have you streamed so far?
-    - Harry Potter Series: HP1PC, HP2PC, HP3PC, HP4PC, HP1PS1
-    - Grand Theft Auto Series: GTA:SA, SA:MP
+  - What games do you stream?
+I mostly stream games from the Harry Potter and Grand Theft Auto series.
+This includes mods, speedruns, casual playhroughs and roleplay.